iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/02-prepare-the-dev-env.md

     * [`@iota/pow-neon.js`](https://www.npmjs.com/package/@iota/pow-neon.js) to run Proof of Work (PoW).
 Alternatively, you can spin up your own node to run the PoW remotely.

 * Access to a Stardust Node (Hornet 2.0.0).
-You can use the Shimmer testnet Nodes at [https://api.testnet.shimmer.network](https://api.testnet.shimmer.network).
+You can use the Shimmer Testnet Nodes at [https://api.testnet.shimmer.network](https://api.testnet.shimmer.network).
 * (Optional) A TypeScript compiler and related packages